BadTime: An Effective Backdoor Attack on Multivariate Long-Term Time Series Forecasting: Experiments

-\textbf{Robustness comparison to longer forecast lengths.} To assess the robustness of \name to varying forecast lengths, we conduct experiments on the ETTh1 dataset using the TimesNet model, gradually extending the prediction horizon from 96 to 192, 336, and 720.
-Key results are presented in Figure~\ref{BadTime_MAE_curve}.
-The Fig. \ref{BadTime_MAE_curve}(a) shows that the models trained by both \textit{BackTime} and \name maintain competitive forecasting performance under four prediction lengths, remaining comparable to the \textit{Benign} baseline.
-The Fig. \ref{BadTime_MAE_curve}(b) demonstrates that \name remains effective in backdooring MLTSF models across all four prediction lengths, even at 720.
-Notably, it reduces MAE$\text{pn}$ by nearly half compared to the SOTA \textit{BackTime}, demonstrating superior effectiveness and establishing it as the first effective backdoor attack for MLTSF.
+To assess the robustness of \name to longer forecast lengths, we conduct experiments on the ETTh1 dataset using the TimesNet model, gradually extending the prediction horizon from 96 to 192, 336, and 720.
+The experimental results are presented in Table~\ref{varypredlength}.
+Table~\ref{varypredlength} shows that the models trained by both BackTime and \name maintain competitive forecasting performance under four prediction lengths, remaining comparable to the Benign baseline.
+Table~\ref{varypredlength} also demonstrates that \name remains effective in backdooring MLTSF models across all four prediction lengths, even at 720.
+Notably, it reduces MAE$\text{pa}$ by nearly half compared to the SOTA BackTime, demonstrating superior effectiveness and establishing it as the first effective backdoor attack for MLTSF.